sigsum/sigsum/doc/design.md

 from anyone at arbitrary rates can lead to abusive usage patterns.
 We store as little metadata as possible to combat log poisoning.
 We piggyback on DNS to combat log spam.
 Sharding is also helpful to combat log spam in the long run.
-- **Built-in mechanisms that ensure a globally consistent log:** transparent logs rely on gossip protocols to detect forks.
+- **Built-in mechanisms that ensure a globally consistent log:** transparency logs rely on gossip protocols to detect forks.
 We built a proactive gossip protocol directly into the log.
 It is a variant of [witness cosigning](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7546521).